molgenis/capice-resources/README.md

 _(`--input_file`, `--output_file` and `--assembly` have to be manually altered)_

+For the most accurate VEP command, see the [CAPICE README.md](https://github.com/molgenis/capice#vep).

 _Command can vary based on the training features._

 **Comparing an XGBoost 0.72.1 (CAPICE 2.0.0 or lower) to a new XGBoost 1.4.2 model, upload the validation.vcf.gz to [CADD](https://cadd.gs.washington.edu/score) for annotation.** (set "INCLUDE ANNOTATIONS" to True)

+Currently, there is no automated script in place to perform this check, since with CAPICE 4.0.0 the performance has been equalized.

 ## Post-VEP processing

-First convert the VEP output VCF back to TSV using the `vep_to_tsv.sh` _(Note: pre_header must be altered according to the new features or removed features)_.
+First convert the VEP output VCF back to TSV using the [conversion tool](https://github.com/molgenis/capice/blob/main/scripts/convert_vep_vcf_to_tsv_capice.sh).
-**WARNING: Drop all columns that are not wanted within training, such as the ID column.** This step can be performed for all train-test and validation VCFs for both GRCh37 and 38.

-Making the converted VEP TSV train-ready requires use of the `process_vep_tsv.py` in `utility_scripts`.
+Making the converted VEP TSV train-ready requires use of the `process-vep` module.
 This works for both GRCh37 and GRCh38 (GRCh38 only when the `-a` flag is supplied.)

-This script makes sure that variants with the correct labels are preserved, so that the labels remains accurate for the variant.
+This script makes sure that variants with the correct labels are preserved (so that the labels remains accurate for the variant) and duplicate entries between train-test and validation are removed.

 ## Training

-Before the training module of CAPICE can be called, make sure your impute JSON used within training is up to date on your newly added and/or removed features.
+Before the training module of CAPICE can be called, make sure your train_features JSON used within training is up-to-date on your newly added and/or removed features.

 Training a new model is rather easy, but takes quite a bit of time.
 It is recommended to start a slurm job on the GCC